1wc/panda_class/intro/panda_class_materials/docs/panda_class.md

 ----
 ### PANDA Docker image

 All of our PANDA work will be done from a shell inside a docker container.

+#### Pre-built image

 There is a pre-built, exported PANDA docker image in that `panda_class_materials` directory you copied earlier.
 You can resurrect it now, which takes less time than building from the `Dockerfile`.

 **CUE #1: Load the PANDA docker image**